joel23978/readAOFM/README.md

 from the AOFM’s datahub.

-The package enables you to read most of the datasets from the [AOFM’s datahub](https://www.aofm.gov.au/data-hub) with thr exception of *Other Historical Datasets.*
+The package enables you to read most of the datasets from the [AOFM’s datahub](https://www.aofm.gov.au/data-hub) with the exception of *Other Historical Datasets.*

 ## Installation